-No doubt that this COVID 19 situation is a mess.
-When I look on social media, I see nothing more than a mixture of various fears.
+No doubt that this COVID-19 situation is a mess.
+When I look at social media, I see a mixture of various fears.
 This is the result of uncertainty.
 Of course, that’s probably the only part that makes any sense.
 Just think about what we’ve been told in the last few months.
 It’s a global killer.
 Stay indoors.
 Well, it’s not too bad.
 Economies are starting to open back up.
 The threat is over.
-It didn’t kill too many Americans after all!
+It didn’t kill too many Americans, after all!
 People are relieved and ready to get back to work.
 Wait!
 Not so fast!
 New information is coming in.
 We haven’t counted every infected person.
 We can’t test everyone.
 Things are changing.
 We are not sure why people are suddenly dead weeks after infection.
 Reinfection is possible.
 You can become immune.
 Wait, perhaps not.
 Never mind, things are getting worse.

-Confused yet?
+Are you confused yet?
 Me too!
-I consider myself a very rational person and yet, I can’t help but think that something feels very “off.”
+I consider myself a very rational person, and yet, I can’t help but think that something feels very “off.”
 But that doesn’t mean we need to start making emotional decisions.
 Instead, that means that we need to dig deep, examine more, and look for clues.
-Let me provide a couple of perspectives regarding COVID 19.
-Just a few things that I believe most of us should at least consider.
+Let me provide a couple of perspectives regarding COVID-19.
+These are just a few things that I believe most of us should at least consider.

 COVID vs FLU

 Let’s face it, they act differently, replicate at different speeds, impact immunity differently, and so on.
-For example, the coronavirus impacts the old more than the young and it kills more men but infects more women.
+For example, the coronavirus impacts the old more than the young, and it kills more men but infects more women.
 Of course, now we are seeing that patients that “recover” are experiencing huge issues a couple of weeks later.
-It’s not the flu and it’s not a hoax!
-It’s like this, you wouldn’t compare a Ferrari with the Ford Pickup just because they are both “automobiles,” have a steering wheel, four tires, and a radio.
+It’s not the flu, and it’s not a hoax!
+It’s like this, you wouldn’t compare a Ferrari with a Ford Pickup just because they are both “automobiles” that have a steering wheel, four tires, and a radio.
 You also wouldn’t deny the existence of a Ford Pickup just because it’s not on the racetrack racking up points.
 I guess I’m just saying be careful what you allow yourself to believe is “comparable” or “false” because doing so merely complicates true evaluation.

-That might be true and I like the perspective but when we look at overall numbers, one can’t help but wonder what we are missing.
-Because if you look at a COVID 19 tracker, you will see that globally, and so far, just over 235,000 people have died from the virus – if you trust the numbers.
-This number is rising but when you factor in global population which is roughly 7.8 billion people, that’s only 0.003%.
+That might be true, and I like the perspective, but when we look at overall numbers, one can’t help but wonder what we are missing.
+Because if you look at a COVID-19 tracker, you will see that globally, and so far, just over 235,000 people have died from the virus – if you trust the numbers.
+This number is rising, but when you factor in the global population, which is roughly 7.8 billion people, that’s only 0.003%.